F1 Academy: Progression

 F1 Academy drivers must be between the ages of 16 and 25, and cannot race for more than two seasons in the series.
-From the 2027 season onwards, drivers who had participated in two seasons (the driver has to enter the 2026 season as their second season) may be granted an exemption to enter for a third season if it is thought to be beneficial for their development.
+From the 2027 season onwards, drivers who had participated in two seasons may be granted an exemption to enter for a third season if it is thought to be beneficial for their development.
+The driver has to enter the 2026 season as their second season to qualify for the exemption.

-Formula Regional European Championship (FRECA) has guaranteed a fourth entry to any team that signs a driver who finished P1, P2 or P3 in the F1 Academy standings.
-2023 drivers' champion Marta García received a fully funded seat in the 2024 FRECA Championship courtesy of F1 Academy, Prema Racing, Tatuus and Pirelli.
-However, FRECA is not the only option for progression, as the series announced that "each season F1 Academy will work in close collaboration with the F1 Academy teams to support its winner in progressing up the motorsport ladder".
+Formula Regional European Championship (FRECA) has guaranteed a fourth entry to any team that signs a driver who finished in the top three in the F1 Academy standings.
+2023 drivers' champion Marta García received a fully funded seat in the 2024 championship courtesy of F1 Academy, Prema Racing, Tatuus and Pirelli.
+FRECA is not the only option for progression as the series announced that "each season F1 Academy will work in close collaboration with the F1 Academy teams to support its winner in progressing up the motorsport ladder."
 2024 drivers' champion Abbi Pulling received a fully funded seat with Rodin Motorsport for the 2025 season of GB3 Championship.
+For 2025, drivers' champion runner-up Maya Weug received a fully funded opportunity by F1 Academy to test a Ferrari 296 GT3 with AF Corse whereas drivers' champion Doriane Pin joined Duqueine Team to compete in the 2026 European Le Mans Series in the LMP2 Pro-Am class and became the first F1 Academy driver to receive a F1 test where she tested the Mercedes W12.

-F1 Academy has been credited with increasing female participation in kart racing, where it supports nine drivers in the Champions of the Future Academy Programme.
+F1 Academy has been credited with increasing female participation in kart racing, where it supported nine drivers in the Champions of the Future Academy Program (COTFA) until 2025, later increasing to 27 across national and international competition for 2026.
+In 2024, with her victory in the OK-N class of COTFA, Luna Fluxá became the fifth woman in history to win a major senior international karting title, and the first in a global championship since Susanna Raganelli in 1966.

 Cars

 Prema Racing's car being driven by inaugural champion Marta García in 2023.

 F1 Academy cars are built on the Tatuus F4-T421 chassis used in Formula 4 championships globally since 2022, although modified front and rear wings make the aero package unique.
 The tyres are provided by Formula One partner Pirelli.
-The engine is supplied by Autotecnica Motori and consists of a 1.4-litre turbocharged 4 cylinder, capable of delivering 174 hp at 5500 rpm.
+The engine is supplied by Autotecnica Motori, a Tatuus subsidiary, and consists of a 1.4-litre turbocharged 4 cylinder, capable of delivering 174 hp at 5500 rpm.